 Fearrington Village is a collection of shops, restaurants, gardens, and homes centered around the historic Fearrington Inn and Restaurant.
 The Inn is a Relais and Chateaux property and always at the top of media lists for one of the best places to eat and stay in the world.
 Fearrington Village is also home to a herd of Belted Galloway Cows, known to local children as the "Oreo cows."

 Carrboro Farmer's Market

 A Carrboro fixture since 1979.
 Open year-round on Sundays, and operating at multiple locations on summer Wednesdays and Thursdays.

 The 900-acre North Carolina Botanical Gardens has hiking trails, formal gardens, displays of native plants and a beautiful visitor center.

 Franklin Street is the heart of downtown Chapel Hill and borders the UNC Campus.
-A stroll down East Franklin from Henderson to Columbia will take you past upscale boutiques like Design 149 and Julians.
+A stroll down East Franklin from Henderson to Columbia will take you past upscale boutiques like Julians.
 It is also the place to pick up Tar Heel t-shirts and other Carolina mementos.
 If you get hungry you'll find plenty of restaurants along the way.

 2nd Friday Art Walk